pashok6798/TTG_Tools/README.md

 - Minecraft: Story Mode — Season 2
 - Batman: The Enemy Within
 - The Walking Dead: The Final Season
-- The Walking Dead : The Telltale Definitive Series
+- The Walking Dead: The Telltale Definitive Series
+- Sam and Max Save the World Remastered (v 1.0.6)